Norshahrul Idlan

-Norshahrul Idlan bin Talaha (born 8 June 1986), also known as Mat Yo, is a Malaysian professional footballer who plays as a forward for Malaysia Super League side Sabah.
-From 2007 to 2021, he represented the Malaysia national team.
+Norshahrul Idlan bin Talaha (born 8 June 1986) is a Malaysian professional footballer who plays as a forward.
+From 2007 to 2022, he represented the Malaysia national team.
 He popularly known as Mat Yo by Malaysian football fans.

 Career

 Perak

 Norshahrul was born in Besut, Terengganu.
-He moved to Perak when he was 1 months old.
-He attended a local school and started playing for the Perak at the age of 12.
-Then, he promoted to play for the Perak senior team in 2003.
-He was mostly a substitute for Perak and sometimes play for the reserve team.
+Sekolah Rendah Kebangsaan Jertih, Terengganu and start playing football for his state Terengganu since 1998.
+After that, he attended a secondary's school Sekolah Sukan Bukit Jalil; form 1 to form 5.
+Then, he promoted to play for Perak in 2004.

 UPB-MyTeam

 He later signed by the newly created club, UPB-MyTeam FC.
 He was one of the team's key players and score 16 goals in all competition for the club.

 Kelantan

-Norshahrul join Kelatan in late 2009.
-He was part of the Kelantan's 2010 Malaysia Cup winning team.
+Norshahrul join Kelantan in late 2009.
+He was part of their 2010 Malaysia Cup-winning team.
 Norshahrul won two awards at the 2010 Anugerah Bola Sepak Kebangsaan 100Plus-FAM as the Best Forward and Most Valuable Player.
+He won three times in a row 2010,2011 and 2012 for Anugerah Bolasepak Kebangsaan 100Plus-FAM and Piala Supermokh Best Forward.